 Having a backup plan is vital for your survival in a war zone as a civilian.
-Things can go bad, and it is better to prepare for the wors and expect the best then the other way around.
-There is no telling what hardships and dangers you will have to face as a civilian, so make sure that you have at least on a backup plan, and that every member of your family knows about it.
+Things can go bad, and it is better to prepare for the worst and expect the best than the other way around.
+There is no telling what hardships and dangers you will have to face as a civilian, so make sure that you have at least one backup plan, and that every member of your family knows about it.

 - Stay updated on the current political and international situation by following reliable news sources and government announcements.

 - Develop a comprehensive emergency plan for yourself and your family, including communication strategies, evacuation routes, and designated meeting points.